Countdown Numbers Game Solver

 Problem and Solution Examples

-Reproduced below is a selection from a bigger suite of examples used for testing (hence there may be discontinuous numbering).
+Reproduced below is a selection of problems and solutions from a bigger suite of examples used for testing (hence discontinuous numbering).
 If “*” is tagged onto to the solution number it contains over-complexity.
-Note that the numbering and presentation of solutions depends on the “tuning” of the heuristic scoring.
+Note that ordering and presentation depend on the tuning of the heuristic scoring.
 This might have changed since the examples were created.

-Graeme Cole’s numbers game solver (https://graemecole.uk/countdown/) when asked to find all solutions (2025-06) shows a few differences compared to my solver.
-The differences seem to be related to showing some solutions with what I consider over-complexity but not showing others (e.g. example 16 below).
-This has not yet been investigated to see if there’s something in my baseline code to be corrected.
+Graeme Cole’s numbers game solver (https://graemecole.uk/countdown/) when asked to find all solutions (2025-06) shows a few differences compared to my examples.
+The differences all seem to be related to showing some solutions that I categorize as having over-complexity but not showing others (e.g. see example 16 below).
+This has not yet been investigated to see if there’s something in the baseline code to be corrected.

 Example 1